APRIL 13, 2020

 Simply put, actor-based frameworks allow actors to communicate with each other directly in a concurrent environment, leveraging a distributed lock and providing single access points for domain objects.

 Although the actor model history dates back to 1973, and the Erlang programming language emerged in 1986, the authors of the language learned about actors only at a later date.
 Still, this language, along with a set of specific libraries for distributed processing, is reasonably seen as the first widely used actor-based software solution since it operates granular entities that don’t share state and only exchange immutable messages.
 The similarity is dictated by the issues that both the actor model and Erlang were trying to resolve.

 Thus far, the most known actor framework is Akka, introduced in the mid-2000s, although initially written for JVM, there’s also a .NET version.
-The Orleans actor framework is quickly catching up, being originally presented in 2010 with Phil Bernstein as one of the authors (who also co-designed Azure SQL DB engine).
+Among all Microsoft software development solutions, the Orleans actor framework is quickly catching up, being originally presented in 2010 with Phil Bernstein as one of the authors (who also co-designed Azure SQL DB engine).
 BioWare, the division of Electronic Arts, was so inspired by the virtual actors’ idea that they’ve implemented their own framework for Java, namely Orbit.